-There is something about the call of the ocean or coastal waters that is almost instinctive in our nature.
-If you’re a kayaker, chances are you’ve felt that call to test your skill on the waves of the open waters and experience the vast peacefulness and challenge that can only exist in those types of places.
+If you have that calling for exploration, then sea kayaking may be your next passion.
+If you’re a kayaker, chances are you’ve felt that call to test your skill on the waves of the open waters, while experiencing the tranquility that the sea provides.
 If that sounds like you, you’ll probably want to meet that challenge head-on, and you’ll need the best sea kayak to help you.
-So it’s time to get started, isn’t it?
+So it’s time to stop renting and look at what are the best sea kayaks of 2018.
 Here is our list of the best sea kayaks available on the market today.

 - Riot edge flatwater